Sky360-Repository/gui-openmct/README.md

 1. ROS2 sends data via Data Distribution Service (DDS) https://docs.ros.org/en/humble/Installation/DDS-Implementations.html The web browser consumes data via TCP packets. <br>
 2. Rosbridge will transform DDS to TCP so that the GUI can use the data. <br>
 3. Rosbridge is bundled in the Rosbridge_Suite. https://github.com/RobotWebTools/rosbridge_suite <br>
-4. Instructions to use are listed below in "Have Data Appear on GUI Using ROS2, RosbridgeI> ".
+4. Instructions to use Rosbridge are listed below in "Have Data Appear on GUI Using ROS2, Rosbridge".

 <h3>III.
 Have Data Appear on GUI Using ROS2, Rosbridge</h3>